 MYTH: Community cats are depleting the bird population.

-Feral and community cats eat mostly insects, rodents and scavenged food.
+Community cats eat mostly insects, rodents and scavenged food.
 They’re not as successful at hunting birds.
-Studies that suggest feral cats are depleting the bird population leave the reader with the false impression that cats harm many more birds rather than the actual number.
+Studies that suggest community cats are depleting the bird population leave the reader with the false impression that cats harm many more birds rather than the actual number.
 Alley Cat Allies has an analysis of the inaccurate science used in most of the cat predation research out today.

 Invasive rodents are significant predators of nest eggs.
 And because cats prey on rats, removing the cats would actually increase bird nestling predation.